Sine-Gordon equation: Related equations

+A generalization is given by Toda field theory.
+More precisely, Liouville field theory is the Toda field theory for the finite Kac–Moody algebra $\mathfrak{sl}_2$, while sin(h)-Gordon is the Toda field theory for the affine Kac–Moody algebra $\hat \mathfrak{sl}_2$.

 Infinite volume and on a half line

 One can also consider the sine-Gordon model on a circle, on a line segment, or on a half line.
 It is possible to find boundary conditions which preserve the integrability of the model.
 On a half line the spectrum contains boundary bound states in addition to the solitons and breathers.